Profile

 ERT results in significant improvements in survival of late-onset Pompe disease patients vs. those not treated with ERT*2

 Observational data found ERT to be associated with a mortality hazard ratio of 0.41 relative to patients not receiving ERT, which is a 59% reduction in the likelihood of death.
-28 patients died in the non-ERT group and 18 died in the ERT group.9 This extrapolates to approximately 1 extra year of life for every 8 years of ERT.2 ERT has also been shown to reduce mortality in infantile-onset Pompe disease compared to those not treated with ERT.7
+28 patients died in the non-ERT group and 18 died in the ERT group.
+This extrapolates to approximately 1 extra year of life for every 8 years of ERT.**2 Use of ERT has also been shown to reduce mortality in infantile-onset Pompe disease compared to those not treated with ERT.7

-ERT has a positive impact on quality of life in adult patients with Pompe disease compared to baseline8.
+ERT has a positive impact on quality of life in adult patients with Pompe disease compared to baseline.**8

 An international survey* showed that a significant decrease in the physical component summary score of the quality-of-life measure, SF-36†, in Pompe disease patients (-0.73 score points per year [sp/y]) before starting ERT.8

-During the first 2 years of ERT, the score increased significantly by 1.49 score points/year [sp/y], and stabilised thereafter (-0.15sp/y; no significant change).8 The mental component summary score was generally stable during the entire follow-up period (no significant changes from pre- to post-ERT).8 The Rotterdam Handicap Scale (RHS) stabilised after treatment with ERT (-0.02 sp/y; CI 95 % -0.17 to 0.13).8
+During the first 2 years of ERT, the score increased significantly to 1.49 score points/year [sp/y], and stabilised thereafter (-0.15sp/y; no significant change).8 The mental component summary score was generally stable during the entire follow-up period (no significant changes from pre- to post-ERT).8 The Rotterdam Handicap Scale (RHS) stabilised after treatment with ERT (-0.02 sp/y; CI 95 % -0.17 to 0.13).8

 †Short Form Health Survey-36 (SF-36) comprising eight domains: physical functioning, role physical, bodily pain, general health, vitality, social functioning, role emotional and mental health8